Alice Walker: Womanism

 Walker's specific brand of feminism included advocacy on behalf of women of color.
 In 1983, Walker coined the term womanist in her collection In Search of Our Mothers' Gardens, to mean "a Black feminist or feminist of color".
 The term was made to unite women of color and the feminist movement at "the intersection of race, class, and gender oppression".
 Walker states that "'Womanism' gives us a word of our own". because it is a discourse of Black women and the issues they confront in society.
 Womanism as a movement came into fruition in 1985 at the American Academy of Religion and the Society of Biblical Literature to address Black women's concerns from their own intellectual, physical, and spiritual perspectives."
-Today, her womanist ideology still persists within several movements including the Black Lives Matter Movement that was formed by Black women in response to overwhelming police brutality against Black males.
+Today, her womanist ideology still persists within several movements including the Black Lives Matter Movement that was formed by Black women in response to police brutality against Black males.
 The philosophy of womanism also served as the fundamental basis for the #MeToo Movement in which women publicly expressed their experiences of sexual abuse and harassment.